simpajj/go-parallel-benchmarks/README.md

 Compiling the source code
 -------------------------
-If you wish to compile the source code yourself you can do so using the install shell script:
+If you wish to compile the source code yourself you can do so using one of the compilation scripts, e.g:
-> 	./install.sh
+> 	./gocompile.sh

 It will compile all the code and place all the executables in the /bin directory.
-The current binaries are compiled to run on linux/amd64.
+The current binaries are compiled to run on the linux/amd64 or linux/386 architectures.

 Running the executables
 -----------------------